SAFER: Risk-Constrained Sample-then-Filter in Large Language Models: Experiment

 \paragraph{Evaluation Metric.} We evaluate the statistical rigor of SAFER by checking whether the test-time Empirical Error Rate (EER)~\citep{angelopoulos2021gentle,wang-etal-2024-conu,wang2025sample,wang-etal-2025-sconu} is bounded by the user-specified risk level.
 In the sampling stage, EER represents the average miscoverage rate over all the candidate sets of size $\hat{s}$ on the test set (size $N_t$), denoted as

 In the filtering stage, EER is computed on the prediction sets formed by answers selected from the sampling set according to the calibrated uncertainty threshold, denoted as

 \paragraph{Hyperparameters.} Following~\citep{wang-etal-2025-sconu,wang2025coin}, we employ multinominal sampling for candidate answers with the generating temperature of 1.0.
 The generation length of free-form answers is fixed at 36 for TriviaQA and CoQA, and 24 for ScienceQA.
 We set the significance level $\delta$ to 0.05.
 Moreover, we set the split ratio of the calibration and test amples to 0.5 by default.
+We provide a detailed analysis of the impact of the sampling budget $M$ in Appendix \ref{app:sensitivity_m}.